choisir cup menstruelle

 The intensity of your menstrual flow, as well as your anatomy and personal history, will guide your choice.

-The menstrual flow determines which size Delta menstrual cup you should choose.
-For a light flow, a small-capacity menstrual cup may be enough.
-For a heavy flow, you’ll need a cup with a larger capacity.
+Your menstrual flow determines which size of Delta menstrual cup you’ll need.
+For a light flow, a small‑capacity cup may be enough, while a heavy flow calls for a cup with a larger volume.

-How can I tell what type of menstrual flow I have?
+How can I tell what my menstrual flow is like?
 Here’s how to identify your menstrual flow:

-Frequent changing of sanitary products every 3 hours for very heavy flow.
+Frequent changing of period products every 3 hours for a very heavy flow.

-Presence of blood clots larger than 1 inch (2.5 cm) during your period.
+Presence of blood clots larger than 2.5 cm during your period.

-Higham Score over 100 indicates bleeding greater than 80 ml.
+A Higham score over 100 indicates blood loss greater than 80 ml.

-Onset of dizziness or excessive fatigue linked to significant blood loss.
+Onset of dizziness or extreme fatigue linked to significant blood loss.

-Louloucup offers two sizes to suit all menstrual flows.
-Small is for light to medium flows, while Medium is designed for medium to heavy flows.
+Louloucup offers two sizes suitable for all menstrual flows.
+Size Small is ideal for light to medium flow, while Size Medium is designed for medium to heavy flow.

-The capacity of each model keeps you dry for several hours without leaks.
+The capacity of each model allows you to stay dry for several hours without risk of leaks.
 Their medical-grade silicone design guarantees absolute comfort with no irritation.

 • Firmer than the Turquoise.